Changes to your studies – interrupting, withdrawing, re- sitting, transferring

 You need to complete a ‘Withdrawal from University’ form available from the Research Degrees Office or online.

-You will need to discuss this form, and your proposed withdrawal from QMUL, with your supervisor or director of graduate studies.
+You will need to discuss this form, and your proposed withdrawal from Queen Mary, with your supervisor or director of graduate studies.
 Make some copies of the completed form for your own records before submitting it to the Research Degrees Office.

 If you receive formal funding or sponsorship, write to whoever provides your funding to tell them that you have left university completely.
 Include a copy of the university withdrawal form and keep copies of everything you send.

-If you were receiving a Postgraduate Loan for Master’s Study, all future payments will be cancelled from the date of withdrawal.
-You will be allowed to keep the loan payment which you have already received for the payment period in which you withdraw, i.e. this will not be treated as an overpayment.
-You would only have an overpayment if SFE had made a payment to you after your date of withdrawal, for example because they were not notified early enough to cancel your next payment.
-Any overpayment will due to be repaid before the statutory repayment due date, unless you can demonstrate that to do so would cause you financial hardship.
+If you were receiving a Postgraduate Loan for Master’s Study or a Doctoral Loan, all future loan payments will be canceled following the date of withdrawal.
+You will be allowed to keep the loan payments which you have already received for the payment period in which you withdrew, i.e. this will not be treated as an overpayment.
+You would only have an overpayment if SFE had made a payment to you after your date of withdrawal, for example because they were notified too late to cancel your next payment.
+Any overpayment will need to be repaid before the statutory repayment due date.

-If you later decide you want to start a new Masters programme, if you are able to demonstrate that you were unable to complete the previous Masters due to compelling personal reasons, then SFE has discretion to award you one further Postgraduate Loan for a new programme.
-Our understanding is that this provision would also apply if you are re-starting the same course which you previously withdrew from, as long as you can show that you had to withdraw due to compelling personal reasons.
+Normally Student Finance England Postgraduate loans are not available for a second postgraduate programme.
+However if you are able to demonstrate that you were unable to complete the previous Masters or Research Degree due to compelling personal reasons then SFE has discretion to award you a further Postgraduate Loan or Doctoral Loan for a new programme.
+This can only be awarded once.
+Our understanding is that this provision would also apply if you are re-starting the same course from which you previously withdrew as long as you can prove to Student Finance England that you withdrew due to compelling personal reasons.
+They will need to consider your evidence.
+You must also be studying the new course in its entirety.

 Law, regulations and policies can change quickly.
 The information on our website is given in good faith and has been carefully checked but QMUL cannot accept responsibility for any errors or omissions.
 QMUL is not responsible for the content or reliability of the linked websites which are provided for further information.